pngobiro/pngobiro.github.io/You are an expert HTML code generator fo.md

 # Key Questions to Ask Yourself During Splitting

 * Focus: What is the core learning objective or concept of this potential module?
 * Digestibility: Is this a manageable amount of information for a learner to process in one session?
 * Flow: Does this module logically connect to the previous and next potential modules?
 * Engagement: Will this module structure keep learners motivated and on track?
 * Navigation: Is the module structure clear and easy to navigate for the learner?
+* **Completeness Check:** Have I ensured that all content from the source document relevant to this module is fully included without any omissions or placeholder comments?

 **Important Note**: These are guidelines, not rigid rules.
 Expert judgment and a deep understanding of the content are still essential.
 The goal is to create a module structure that optimizes learning, not just mechanically divides a document.